oclif/oclif/README.md

 # 🗒 Description

 This is a framework for building CLIs in Node.js.
 This framework was built out of the [Heroku CLI](https://cli.heroku.com) but generalized to build any custom CLI.
-It's designed both for simple CLIs that can be just a single file with a few flag options, or for very complex CLIs that have subcommands (like git or heroku).
+It's designed both for single-file CLIs with a few flag options, or for very complex CLIs that have subcommands (like git or heroku).

 [See the docs for more information](http://oclif.io/docs/introduction).